 Stressed, anxious or depressed?
 There's an app for that!

 More than 6 billion people worldwide actively use a mobile or smartphone.
-Between 2011 and 2019, the number of individuals in the United States who owned a smartphone increased from 35% to 81%.
-Mobile technology allows us anytime, anywhere access to shopping, banking, dating, social networking, gaming and even health care.
+Mobile technology allows us anytime, anywhere access to shopping, banking, dating, social networking, gaming and even healthcare.

 Choosing the right app for you

 Here are a few apps available for download on iOS and/or Android that have some evidence of their effectiveness and decent user experience ratings.
 The majority of these apps are free, although some have additional in-app purchases for expanded content and modules.

 - Mindfulness Coach.
 This app from the Veterans Administration (VA) provides basic instructions for a variety of mindfulness and relaxation exercises.
 Reminders help routine use of these skills throughout the day.

 - SuperBetter.
 What a great name for an app!
 This app takes a "gameful" approach in its design which has been shown to help with user engagement and setting goals while learning a variety of resilience strategies.

 - Insomnia Coach.
 Sleep problems are a common feature of stress.
 The VA also developed this app to help teach skills for healthy sleep habits, reduce the amount of time spent in bed not sleeping, and improve the overall quality of sleep.

 - PTSD Coach.
 This app, also developed by the VA, guides users through evidence-based interventions for trauma, including exposure therapy, challenging thoughts, social support and healthy sleep.
 This is one of the most-researched mental health apps showing outcomes improve when used concurrently with clinician support.